 To make our Mini Rugs, we’ve partnered with a group of talented women that live in remote Northern Argentina, who prefer not to weave bigger rugs by themselves because they are of an older age.
 We’ve been working now for over 3 years together and it has become a beautiful experience and opportunity for both us and them.
-It was a process of learning for us, as we needed to build a whole new colour palette that they were comfortable weaving with, as opposed to being able to have our own designs woven, but we all have grown so much from the experience.
+It was a process of learning for us, as we needed to build a whole new colour palette that they were comfortable weaving with, as well as apply our own unique designs to their weaving techniques.

 Weaving our Pampa Mini Rugs has given these women the opportunity to keep practicing the art they love so much, enabling them to stay close to their looms and play an active role in preserving their local heritage and traditions.